-Coronary Artery Disease Specialist in Long Beach CA
+Coronary Artery Disease Specialist in Fountain Valley, CA

 Coronary artery disease is caused by plaque buildup along the walls of the coronary arteries, the arteries that supply blood to your heart.
 Over time, the plaque buildup could cause narrowing or blockage of the coronary arteries, a major reason for a heart attack.
 This build-up is called atherosclerosis.
 This makes it difficult for blood to deliver oxygen to vital organs and the brain and can also lead to blood clotting.
 Coronary Artery Disease is the most common heart disease and the leading cause of death in the U.S., for both men and women.

 What are the Risk Factors of Coronary Artery Disease?